 Find out how long they have been installing solar energy systems, and how many installations they’ve completed.
 A solar panel installation is a big investment.
 You want your project handled by solar experts!

 One way to help judge the experience of a solar installation company is to ask for references or referrals.
 If they take pride in their work, they should gladly provide these to you.
 If they hesitate, that’s a red flag.

 Also, since so many people are going solar, it’s possible that someone you know has already made the switch to renewable energy.
 Ask around to your friends and family and find out their experiences with going solar.
 We also recommend viewing online reviews like those on a company’s Google page.
 How do others rate them?

 4. Am I leasing or buying the solar panels?

-It should be very clear to you in a solar quote whether you are purchasing the solar equipment outright or leasing them from a solar company.
+It should be clear to you in a solar quote whether you purchase the solar equipment outright or lease them from a solar company.

 Is one option better than the other?
-There is a lot of confusion about buying vs leasing solar panels.
-That’s why we’ve written an article that explains the pros and cons of each option.
-You will find the biggest difference has to do with money: upfront costs vs long-term savings.
+There is a lot of confusion about buying vs. leasing solar panels.
+That’s why we’ve written an article explaining each option’s pros and cons.
+You will find that the biggest difference is with money: upfront costs vs long-term savings.

-If at all possible, we recommend purchasing your own solar panels.
+We recommend purchasing your own solar panels when possible.
 You will find you have a much better return on investment and more flexibility than you would through leasing or community solar.